The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Order blocks are the footprints institutions cannot hide.
 This guide defines them precisely, shows how professionals validate them, and explains why they pair so well with liquidity sweeps.
+It also covers where an SMC order block stays relevant and where the real edge sits.

 What an order block actually is